University Leave Policy UPPS No. 04.04.30

 b.
 Individuals may record time on a monthly time report, signed by the employee and immediate supervisor, with exceptions to the normal work schedule entered in SAP by the departmental time administrator.
 The departmental time administrator must complete entry by the fifth business day after the end of the month.

-16.02 All monthly time reports, Applications for Leave Approval and supporting documentation must be maintained in departmental files in accordance with the State records retention schedule.
+16.02 All monthly time reports, applications for leave approval and supporting documentation must be maintained in departmental files in accordance with the state record retention schedule.

 16.03 All current leave forms are available on the Human Resources website.